 - It’s loaded with tons of veggies.
 You’ll totally be slaying those 2020 goals!!

 - This cabbage soup is the perfect bowl of healthy goodness to enjoy when there’s a chill in the air.
 It will warm you up from the inside out.

 - It’s low-carb and low-calorie, so you can actually eat as much as you want!!
 Can you hear the angels singing!??
 That never happens – right!??
 Let’s just call it a New Year’s miracle.

 - And finally, this recipe makes a boatload of soup.
-So literally make a batch and forget about making dinner for the rest of the week!! #alwayswinning
+So it's perfect for meal prepping.
+You can make a batch and forget about making dinner for the rest of the week!!
+You #alwayswinning

 Since I’m on a roll (get it: “cabbage roll soup” – sorry I couldn’t help myself), I should tell you all the details about making this satisfying and amazing cabbage soup!

 In a large soup pot, add olive oil, ground beef or turkey, salt, and pepper.
 Bring the pan to medium-high heat and brown for 5 minutes, breaking up the meat into small pieces as it cooks.